Employment-Related Shares and Your Tax Return: What You Need to Know

 If you are living and working in Ireland, you may receive company shares from your employer.
 Whether you receive these shares as part of your remuneration package, as a bonus, or as a once-off reward, you must file an income tax return.

-We know that filing a tax return can be a bit daunting, particularly for first-time shareholders, which is why we wanted to share the answers to a few common questions asked by our clients who receive employment-related shares.
+We know that filing a tax return can be a bit daunting, particularly for first-time shareholders, which is why we wanted to share the answers to a few common questions asked by our clients who receive employment-related share options.

 What is the Difference between Shares and Dividends?